Lancashire Holiday Cottages News and Offers

 The other ground-floor bedroom has a double and a single bed.
 This means that it can either be used as a family room, occupied by parents and a child, or by two adults and one gets a double bed.
 The en-suite (also 12ft by 5ft 6ins) has a large range of fitted cupboards, standard height .
 Again, the shower area is large with level access, all fully tiled with non slip tiles to the floor...
 The shower hose can be detached from the sliding rail for ease of use.
 (This was suggested to us by one of the first guests that stayed in this cottage).

 On the first floor is a pretty twin bedroom accessed by an oak staircase in the living area.
-Additionally, there is also a seperate utility room with a toilet (number 3) and washbasin.
+This also has an en suite bathroom with bath, toilet and washbasin.
+Additionally, there is also a seperate utility room with a toilet (number 4) and washbasin.

 This cottage has spacious rooms enabling someone in a wheelchair to manouver around the cottage easily.
 Parking is next to the cottage, the driveway is tarmac to make pushing a wheelchair easier, and there is a ramp to the entrance door.
 This cottage is the most popular for families fetching a relative who needs a ground floor bedroom or just friends who require the extra ensuite facilities.

 This cottage, assessed as Accessible Accommodation, was completed at the end of October 2007.
 I have also described the facilities in more detail at the beginning of this section.

 Woodpecker is our largest and very spacious cottage.
 It has six bedrooms, five of which have their own ensuites, two of which are on the ground floor.